LoopKit/loopdocs/docs/browser/bb-errors.md

 If you have two Certificates that have the `Distribution` type, select the oldest one and delete it.

 * Carefully examine the Type column - do not delete a Development Certificate
-    * If you accidentally delete a Development Type certificate associated with an Xcode build for your app - it will stop working and you will be very sad
+    * If you accidentally delete a Development Type certificate associated with an Xcode build for your app, it will stop working and you will be very sad
     * Click on the oldest Distribution Certificate, select Revoke and confirm.
-If you have two with the same expiration date.
-Revoke both.
+If you have two with the same expiration date, revoke both.

 You will get an email informing you the certificate was revoked